-On the other hand, Mango is a fast(er) fashion brand that consistently carries well-made clothes under $150.
-As the prices increase to the $200+ range, we see a greater percentage of natural fabrics in the garments.
+On the other hand, Mango is a fast(er) fashion brand that consistently carries well-made clothes under $150, including most of their best sellers.
+As the prices increase to the $150+ range, like this dress, we see a greater percentage of natural fabrics in the garments.
 In this example, you’re paying for an increase in quality.

 Buy Off Season

-Buying off season is one of the most untapped strategies for acquiring high-quality clothes.
-Since the fashion calendar has four seasons (spring/summer, autumn/winter, resort, and pre-fall) there’s always a designer sale happening.
+Buying off-season is one of the most untapped strategies for acquiring high-quality clothes.
+Since the fashion calendar has four seasons (spring/summer, autumn/winter, resort, and pre-fall) there’s always a sale happening.

 Trial and Error

-Keep in mind that, even with the knowledge of how to spot quality clothes, building a wardrobe full of them involves trial and error.
-In particular, it can take time to nail down high-quality brands that match your personal style and your price point.
+Even with the knowledge of how to spot quality clothes, building a wardrobe full of them involves trial and error.
+It can take time to nail down high-quality brands that match your personal style and your price point.

 High-Quality Clothing Brands for Women

-As a clothing company with ethical practices, Everlane consistently puts out high-quality products at low price points.
+Everlane consistently puts out high-quality products at low price points and is a clothing company with ethical practices.